Thousands ordered to evacuate as powerful wind-fed wildfire burns homes in Southern California

 Northwest of Los Angeles, the Mountain Fire exploded in size and prompted evacuation orders for more than 10,000 people as it threatened 3,500 structures in suburban communities, ranches and agricultural areas around Camarillo, according to a statement from Gov. Gavin Newsom.
-He said he has requested federal assistance for the area east of the Pacific coast city of Ventura.
+The area east of the Pacific coast city of Ventura will receive federal assistance after a request from Newsom was granted, the Federal Emergency Management Agency said Wednesday.

-A thick plume of smoke rose hundreds of feet into the sky, blanketing whole neighborhoods and limiting visibility for firefighters and evacuees.
+The blaze was burning in a region that has seen some of California’s most destructive fires over the years.
+A thick plume of smoke rose hundreds of feet into the sky Wednesday, blanketing whole neighborhoods and limiting visibility for firefighters and evacuees.
 The fire grew from less than half of a square mile to 16 square miles (62 square kilometers) in little more than five hours.

-Several people were injured and taken to hospitals, the Ventura County Fire Department said, but it was not immediately clear how they got hurt.
+Ventura County Fire Captain Trevor Johnson described crews racing with their engines to homes threatened by the flames to save lives.

+“This is as intense as it gets.
+The hair on the back of the firefighters’ neck I’m sure was standing up,” he said during a news conference Wednesday afternoon.

 The erratic winds and limited visibility grounded fixed-wing aircraft, and gusts topped 61 mph (98 kph), said weather service meteorologist Bryan Lewis.
 Water-dropping helicopters were still flying.